positive666/yolo_research/README.md

 python command :

-if use python ,you need set your data and model path in cfg/default.yaml
+if use this repo ,you need set your data and model path in cfg/default.yaml

 ```bash